Keratoconus is a bulging distortion of the cornea, leading to loss of visual acuity.

 Keratoconus is a slowly progressive thinning and bulging of the cornea, usually bilateral, beginning between ages 10 and 25.
 Its cause is unknown.

 Risk factors include the following:

 Newer treatments seem promising.
 Implantation of corneal ring segments appears to have the potential to improve visual results by increasing tolerance of contact lenses and thus saving selected patients from transplantation.
-Corneal cross-linking, an ultraviolet light treatment that stiffens the cornea thereby preventing progressive bulging and thinning, is used throughout Europe and is in clinical trials in the US.
+Corneal collagen cross-linking, an ultraviolet light treatment that stiffens the cornea thereby preventing progressive bulging and thinning, is used throughout Europe and has recently been approved for use in the US.